fmonniot/rmsync/services/auth/README.md

 Take care to not commit the `env_vars.yaml` file with credentials in it.
 By default git will ignore this file (you'll have to create it from `env_vars.yaml.default`).

+Instruction to setup the GCP side of things available [on this codelab](https://codelabs.developers.google.com/codelabs/intelligent-gmail-processing#0).

+TODO: Copy what I needed to do in this repo instead of relying on a Google resource (which may or may not be taken down in the future).

 ## Deployment

 Assuming the Google Cloud SDK is installed, configured and pointing to the desired project.